ericoporto/ags-manual-wiki/Game.md

 Character and "cue" arguments are used to find actual clip, this works the same way as when you do `cEgo.Say("&10 speech text");` in which case "10" is a cue number.
 For more information about this see: [Voice speech](MusicAndSound#voice-speech).

 The "as_speech" argument tells whether playback has same effect on game as regular speech.
 At the moment this means that music volume will drop and restore after playback is finished.
-This parameter "as_speech" is TRUE by default and may be omited.
+This parameter "as_speech" is TRUE by default and may be omitted.

 This command will be ignored if a regular blocking voice is currently playing.
 Also, both blocking and non-blocking voice will interrupt non-blocking voice-over if one was playing.